 WORKSOURCE SPECIALIST 3

-Conducts group and individual employment and/or job training counseling, and outlines options with clients;
+Conducts group and individual employment and/or job training, coaching, and outlines options with job seekers;

-Contacts employers to solicit jobs, promote agency services, develop specific openings for special client groups, and coordinates mass recruitment efforts for expanding and new companies;
+Contacts employers to discuss job openings, promote WorkSource business services and coordinates mass recruitment efforts for expanding and new companies;

-Conducts vocational counseling with disabled Vietnam-era and other veterans in order to eliminate barriers in achieving self-sufficiency; assists veterans in achieving training and employment goals; conducts outreach activities to locate disabled Vietnam-era and other veterans to make them aware of Agency services;
+May conduct vocational coaching for veterans with significant barriers to employment in order to eliminate barriers in achieving self-sufficiency; assists veterans in achieving training and employment goals; conducts outreach activities to locate veterans to make them aware of WorkSource services;

 Recruits customers and promotes WorkSource system services; facilitates customer orientation to WorkSource services;